mdn/content/files/en-us/web/api/webglrenderingcontext/vertexattribpointer/index.md

   "gl.enableVertexAttribArray()")}} will read the values from the array buffer as specified with `gl.vertexAttribPointer()`.

-Similarily, if our vertex shader expects e.g. a 4-component attribute with `vec4` but in our `gl.vertexAttribPointer()` call we set the `size` to `2`, then WebGL will set the first two components based on the array buffer, while the third and fourth components are taken from the default
+Similarly, if our vertex shader expects e.g. a 4-component attribute with `vec4` but in our `gl.vertexAttribPointer()` call we set the `size` to `2`, then WebGL will set the first two components based on the array buffer, while the third and fourth components are taken from the default